WSU-RAS/ras_jetson/README.md

 ## Connecting to NUC
 Since we'll run some on the Jetson and some on the NUC, we'll need to set one up as the ROS master.
-We'll use the NUC.
+We'll use the NUC (or Intel Joule).

 Jetson (since we enabled systemd-resolved earlier), so we can resolve the NUC hostname with LLMNR: